 The Company's goodwill relates to the acquisitions of LogicMark and Fit Pay.
 The Company began testing goodwill for impairment in the third quarter of 2017 as it relates to the acquisition of LogicMark.
-The Company will begin testing the Fit Pay related goodwill for impairment annually in the second quarter of 2018.
 Authoritative accounting guidance allows the Company to first assess qualitative factors to determine whether it is necessary to perform the more detailed two-step quantitative goodwill impairment test.
 The Company performs the quantitative test if its qualitative assessment determined it is more likely than not that a reporting unit's fair value is less than its carrying amount.
 The Company may elect to bypass the qualitative assessment and proceed directly to the quantitative test for any reporting units or assets.
 The quantitative goodwill impairment test, if necessary, is a two-step process.
-The first step is to identify the existence of a potential impairment by comparing the fair value of a reporting unit (the estimated fair value of a reporting unit is calculated using a discounted cash flow model) with its carrying amount, including goodwill.
-If the fair value of a reporting unit exceeds its carrying amount, the reporting unit's goodwill is considered not to be impaired and performance of the second step of the quantitative goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
-The second step of the quantitative goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
-The second step of the quantitative goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
-The second step of the quantitative goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
-The second step of the quantitative goodwill impairment test is performed to measure the amount of the reporting unit of that excess.
-The implied fair value of
+The first step is to identify the existence of a potential impairment by comparing the fair value of a reporting unit is calculated using a discounted cash flow model) with its carrying amount, including goodwill.
+If the fair value of a reporting unit exceeds its carrying amount, the reporting unit's goodwill is considered not to be impaired and performance of the second step of the quantitative goodwill impairment test is unnecessary.
+However, if the carrying amount of a reporting unit exceeds its fair value, the second step of the quantitative goodwill impairment test is performed to measure the amount of impairment loss to be recorded, if any.
+The second step of the quantitative goodwill impairment test compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
+If the carrying amount of the reporting unit's goodwill exceeds its implied fair value, an impairment loss is recognized in an amount equal to that excess.
+The implied fair value of goodwill is determined using the same approach as employed when determining the amount of goodwill that would be recognized in a business combination and the fair value was the purchase price paid to acquire the reporting unit.

 As part of the annual evaluation of the LogicMark related goodwill, the Company utilized the option to first assess qualitative factors, which include but are not limited to, economic, market and industry conditions, as well as the financial performance of LogicMark.
 In accordance with applicable guidance, an entity is not required to calculate the fair value of a reporting unit if, after assessing these qualitative factors, the Company determines that it is more likely than not that its reporting unit's fair value is greater than its carrying amount.
 During the year ended December 31, 2017, the Company determined that it was more likely than not that the fair value of LogicMark exceeded its respective carrying amount and therefore, a quantitative assessment was not required.
-As of March 31, 2018, there were no triggering events which would have necessitated an interim period evaluation.
+As June 30, 2018, there were no triggering events which would have necessitated an interim period evaluation.